-We have elected the fair value option for loans, notes receivable and residual certificates.
+Financial instruments measured at fair value on a recurring basis include, loans, beneficial interest assets and liabilities, notes receivable and residual certificates, and payable to securitization note holders.
 We believe the estimate of fair value of these financial instruments requires significant judgment.
 We use a discounted cash flow model to estimate the fair value of these financial instruments based on the present value of estimated future cash flows.
 This model uses both observable and unobservable inputs and reflects our best estimates of the assumptions a market participant would use to calculate fair value.
 Primary inputs that require significant judgment include discount rates, credit risk rates and expected prepayment rates.
 These inputs are based on historical performance of loans facilitated through our platform, as well as the consideration of market participant requirements.

 We have also elected the fair value option for servicing assets and liabilities.
 We record servicing assets and liabilities at estimated fair value when we transfer loans which qualify as sales under Topic 860, Transfers and Servicing.
 We use a discounted cash flow model to estimate the fair value of loan servicing assets and liabilities.
 The cash flows in the valuation model represent the difference between the servicing fees charged to institutional investors and an estimated market servicing fee.
 Since servicing fees are generally based on the monthly unpaid principal balance of the underlying loans, the expected cash flows in the model incorporate estimated credit risk and expected prepayments on the loans.
-For further information on fair value measurement refer to "Note 4.
+For further information on fair value measurement refer to "Note 6.
 Fair Value Measurement" in Part II, Item 8 of this Annual Report on Form 10-K.